priestd09/corda/docs/source/api-states.rst

 Where:

 * ``owner`` is the ``PublicKey`` of the asset's owner

-  * By default, the node's vault tracks states of which it is the owner
+  * By default, the node's vault will track any ``OwnableState`` of which it is the owner

 * ``withNewOwner(newOwner: PublicKey)`` creates an identical copy of the state, only with a new owner

 Other interfaces
 ^^^^^^^^^^^^^^^^
-``ContractState`` has several more child interfaces that can be implemented:
+``ContractState`` has several more sub-interfaces that can be implemented:

 * ``QueryableState``, which allows the state to be queried in the node's database using SQL (see :doc:`event-scheduling`)